shivamabrol/Alterna-Canvas/README.md

 # Alterna-Canvas
-This is a alernate of Canvas Instructure
+This is an alternate of Canvas Instructure.

 Future Goals:
-Add Canvas API to allow real time information on subjects
+Add Canvas API to allow real time information on subjects.